TheDaniel3131/idling-non-steam-games/README.md

 # idling-non-steam-games

-#### Start Idling or Running Other Games/Applications are not supported in Steam and to display your status in Steam using Shell Script.
+#### Start Idling or Running as a non-steam game using Shell Script and displaying your Steam Status.
 ##### ** Yes, I am aware you can use any app to substitute as a non-steam game.
 This was a fun project and I will be updated for more information. **

 <hr>